Basic Etiquette, Common Practices in Nepal

 Nepal is a country of diversity and it’s easy to see that a harmonious coexistence is present despite the differences.
 This can be attributed to the respect that different groups have for the customs and traditions of each other and also for the tolerance to the oddities.
 Although the Hindu population amounts to be the highest in the country, Buddhism is seen to bear a heavy influence in the religion.
 Other major religions followed in the country are Islam and Christianity.

 The Nepalese people are friendly and hospitable; however, travel in Nepal would be more pleasant and productive if certain common etiquettes are followed.
-Most people in the trekking routes are familiar with foreigners and are acceptable of the difference in actions between a local and an outsider.
+Most people in the trekking routes are familiar with foreigners and are accepting of the difference in actions between a local and an outsider.
 So following proper etiquette is not mandatory, and does not promise any reward or direct benefit.
 However, it does make people friendly and helpful, adding enjoyable experiences from the hospitable populace.

 Namaste!
 The usual way of greeting someone in Nepal is an instant way to build a rapport.
 You can join your hands together, upright and palms facing each other while greeting in this way.
 It is like saying “Hi” but in a respectful way.
 Shaking hands is often practiced in younger men and women, however often not between the sexes.
 A “Thank you” can be expressed by the Nepali word “Dhanyabaad”.
 Generally, terms like Dai=older brother, Bhai=younger brother, Didi-older sister, and Bahini-younger sister can be used to address people that you meet during your travel.
 Though this may sound odd to foreigners, it will make Nepalese people more comfortable and ready to start a conversation.